lxvm/AutoBZ.jl/docs/src/pages/jobs.md

 (typically frequencies) enabled by default, except where noted.
 They also always use ``k`` point parallelization of equispace integrals.

+!!! note "Chemical potential"

+    This library does not handle the chemical potential or zero point energy, but recommends that the user offset their Hamiltonian and self-energy data by the chemical potential so that the Fermi level is at zero energy.
+Doing so, i.e. with [`AutoBZ.shift!`](@ref), will ensure a consistent convention and correctness of the kinetic coefficient calculations, which truncate an infinite integral assuming that the Fermi level is at zero energy.

 ### Recommended

 The scripts below are recommended because they return a result from adaptive